wnam98/wnam98/README.md

 ### Here's what I've been up to this year

-- I have participated in multiple hackathons and was interned at Proofpoint as a software engineer! :video_game:
+- I have participated in multiple hackathons and interned at Proofpoint as a software engineer! :video_game:
 - I have finished up my degree in Computer Science and am seeking fulltime roles! :computer:
 - I love to draw and also have an art website where I post my stuff :art: